clusterfudge/silica/docs/developer/log_viewer_tools.md

 - Visual interface with syntax highlighting
 - Point-and-click filtering
 - Works great for sharing (run on server, access from browser)
+- RESTful API for programmatic access

 **Cons:**
-- Requires Python and Flask
+- Requires Python and FastAPI (already a dependency)
 - Not available over SSH without port forwarding

 **Use When:**